 The Guardian Right and its Registry represent the culmination of this expertise, designed primarily to build a housing system that reduces the cost of living.
 The Guardian Right has become a symbol and a streamlined tool for owning and trading equitable interests, and the Registry was developed to legitimise these trades for landholders, occupants, lenders, and the broader society.

 The Torrens system was originally created for land interests only, permitting the registration of leases and easements on title.
-However, capital improvements or appurtenances—also known as fixtures—are specified separately on rates notices and now sold under a Guardian Right as an equitable interest have no legal definition as yet.
+However, capital improvements or appurtenances—also known as fixtures—are specified separately on rates notices and now sold under a Guardian Right as an equitable interest are legaly defined as personal property.
 Since these interests are separated from the land despite remaining attached, they cannot be registered under Torrens, which is the gap the Guardian Right Registry was designed to fill.

-This approach makes the Guardian Right moveable, allowing guardians to buy and sell portions of a holding after the landholder has secured their equity with the Call Option and fixed market depreciation.
-The Guardian Right is specific to CIV, enabling the titleholder to retain 100% ownership of the landholding.
+This approach makes the Guardian Right moveable yet they have not been removed to become chattels.
+The landholder can buy and sell portions of a holding after the landholder has secured their equity with the Call Option and fixed market depreciation.
+The Guardian Right is specific to fixtures, enabling the titleholder to retain 100% ownership of the landholding.
 This contrasts with traditional co-ownership structures, which allocate numerical shares and result in complex fee structures across property models such as strata, retirement villages, eco-villages, van parks, and CLTs.

 The Guardian Right is a physical holding that simplifies the Torrens process and ensures the title remains unimpeded.
 The only crossover occurs with existing mortgages, where the Guardian Right remains unrecognised.
 When a Guardian Right (an equitable interest) is created, trust law applies, making the landholder a trustee for the guardian beneficiary according to a trust deed.
 All property owners retain the legal right to create equitable interests and trust deeds.

 Contract law permits parties to relinquish rights but not to take them away.
-Vendors can remove restrictions and maintain fairness in contracts, which are tied to the trust deed designed to be standard across all transactions in the APG environment.
-In Phase 1, the property owner enters a contractual Set-Up arrangement that separates property into land and CIV, governed by the Guardian Right Terms (trust deed) Agreement.
+Vendors can apply restrictions and maintain fairness in trust agreements, after which all parties to the agreement are locked in.
+This begins when the property owner enters a contractual Set-Up arrangement that separates one property into two, each portion now governed by the Guardian Right Terms (trust deed) Agreement.

-Phase 2 covers the tradeable aspect of APG, allowing land under right to be sold, the guardian right under call option to be sold, and development rights under deed to facilitate projects that create or redevelop habitable fixtures—all governed by consistent terms in every Guardian Right exchange.
+Buyers and sellers also agree to the terms, and those same terms are passed from one owner to the next—all governed by consistent terms in every Guardian Right exchange.
 These terms cannot be altered, ensuring transparency and fairness for all parties involved in each transaction.

 EmpowerUs Australia is not a financial or legal institution.
-The information provided is intended to inform current and future clients about the APG system’s mechanics and applications to the best of EmpowerUs’ ability.
+The information provided is intended to inform current and future clients about the APG system’s mechanics and applications to the best of EmpowerUs Australia's ability.

-Twelve years ago, a new needs-based reality began to emerge, and seven years ago EmpowerUs presented the APG system to the Australian and New Zealand governments with the potential to reduce housing costs and reprioritise government funding.
-Engagements were made with real estate institutes, charity groups, and housing research organisations, and a three-month advertisement ran on Channel 9, yet all doors remained closed.
+Fifteen years ago, Glenn's needs-based reality began to emerge, and seven years ago EmpowerUs presented the APG system to the Australian and New Zealand governments with the potential to reprioritise government funding for reduced housing costs yet all doors remained closed.